-In the C++ implementations here, the use of the native std:: copy(a0, a1,b) resulted in speedups of a factor between 2 and 3, depending on the types of operations performed.
+In our C++ and Java implementations, the use of fast array copying functions resulted in speedups of a factor between 2 and 3, depending on the types of operations performed.
 Your mileage may vary.

 2.3 ArrayQueue: An Array-Based Queue